StorjOld/storjnode/docs/p2p-net-comparison.rst

 Critical shortcomings:

  - No DHT
- - No ready
+ - Not ready
  - Minimal NAT-traversal

 Ethereum P2P Stack
 ##################

-While the Ethereum P2P stack suffers from similar over engineering problems they have made great technical decisions regarding the P2P network implementation.
+While the Ethereum P2P stack suffers from similar over engineering problems, they have made great technical decisions regarding the P2P network implementation.
 They seem to be moving at a quicker pace but still not to fast.

  - No DHT
- - No ready
+ - Not ready
  - No NAT-traversal

 `Current status <https://github.com/ethereum/devp2p/blob/master/rlpx.md#implementation-status>`_